-The cost to remodel a bathroom varies greatly, depending on the current state of the space, the specific bathroom design plans for the remodel and the material costs.
-Some bathroom remodel projects involve simple repairs and replacements in a small bathroom, whereas others require major replacements and upgrades, renovation of an entire bathroom or the addition of a whole new bathroom.
+The cost to remodel a bathroom varies greatly.
+Factors like the current state of the space, the specific bathroom remodel design plans and material costs can all impact the overall price.
+Some bathroom remodeling projects involve simple repairs and replacements in a small bathroom, whereas others require major replacements and upgrades, renovation of an entire bathroom or the addition of a whole new bathroom.

 What's in this cost guide?

-- Cost of bathroom remodel by square foot
+- Cost per square foot

-- Small bathroom remodeling cost
+- Small bathroom remodel cost

 - New bathroom renovation cost

-- How to save on bathroom remodeling
+- How to budget on bathroom renovations

 - Bathroom remodel ideas